rionoymany-portfolio1/mini-shell-practice/README.md

 mini-shell> I want to use your service sorry this is developing now please coming soon... mini-shell> exit
-Bye bye see you later ```bash
+Bye bye see you later

-## Purpose
-Learning how a simple shell works and practicing programming logic.

-## Status
-Learning project / under development